ESPN (streaming service): Content

 The service is available in two tiers, "Select" and "Unlimited".
-The lower-priced Select plan replaces the existing ESPN+ service, which primarily carries events or coverage not available on ESPN's linear channels.
-Existing ESPN+ subscribers would be converted to this plan automatically, though the ESPN+ brand will remain active for an unspecified period of time due to contractual obligations.
+The lower-priced Select plan replaces the previous ESPN+ service, which primarily carries events or coverage not available on ESPN's linear channels.
+Existing ESPN+ subscribers were converted to this plan automatically, though the ESPN+ brand remained active for an unspecified period of time due to contractual obligations.

-The higher-priced "Unlimited" plan, in addition to ESPN+ content, includes all of ESPN's existing U.S. linear cable channels—including the flagship ESPN channel, ESPN2, ESPNU, ESPNews, ESPN Deportes, ACC Network, and SEC Network—as well as ESPN on ABC programming, and streaming-only content previously only available through TV provider authentication under the ESPN3, ACC Network Extra (ACCNX), and SEC Network+ brands.
-With plans for ESPN to acquire NFL Media, NFL Network will be distributed as part of the service in the future; in the meantime, the service will carry additional NFL content (including interactive features and a package of out-of-market preseason games), while ESPN will have the ability to offer bundles of the service with NFL+.
+The higher-priced "Unlimited" plan, in addition to ESPN+ content, includes all of ESPN's existing U.S. linear cable channels (flagship ESPN channel, ESPN2, ESPNU, ESPNews, ESPN Deportes, ACC Network, and SEC Network), as well as ESPN on ABC programming.
+The service also carries streaming-only content previously only available through TV provider authentication under the ESPN3, ACC Network Extra (ACCNX), and SEC Network+ brands.
+Some content previously carried by ESPN+ was moved to the "Unlimited" tier; for example during the 2026 Australian Open, the "Select" tier only carried coverage of outer court matches, with all show court matches becoming exclusive to the "Unlimited" tier.

 The ESPN apps were updated alongside the service's launch to include new features for subscribers, such as "SportsCenter For You"—a beta feature allowing users to create customized feeds of sports highlights narrated using AI voices based on SportsCenter anchors, multiview support, the ability to view real-time statistics and updates from ESPN fantasy games and the ESPN Bet sportsbook (with a goal to allow live betting from within the app in the future), and the second screen feature "StreamCenter".
 ESPN partnered with Fanatics to integrate online shopping features for sports-related products.
 Some reports have suggested the service will eventually include the ability to host user-generated content.
 By contrast, in the lead-up to the service's launch, ESPN.com began to quietly discontinue an ESPN+ paywall it had established for certain original content and premium analysis (a practice dating back to the former "ESPN Insider" service, which was folded into ESPN+ in 2018).

+Due to ESPN acquiring NFL Media, NFL Network is currently being distributed as part of the service beginning on July 30, 2026. since acquiring NFL media, the service will carry additional NFL content (including interactive features and a package of out-of-market preseason games not featured on NFL Network), while ESPN will have the ability to offer bundles of the service with NFL+.